Loading Events

 Rubina Sharma

-Are you ready to lead meaningful changes in your FSL program but aren’t sure where to start?
+Are you ready to lead meaningful changes in your additional language (L+) program but aren’t sure where to start?
 By acknowledging the need for improvement, educators can take the first step toward transformative change.
-In this session, participants will engage in the equity audit process to identify and address gaps, omissions, and the under- and overrepresentation of diverse groups in their current FSL resources, lessons, and activities.
-Designed for instructional leaders, department heads, and teachers of FSL students in grades 7-12 (including Immersion, Extended, and Core French programs), this session will equip participants with the tools and knowledge needed to evaluate how well their FSL programs reflect the diversity of FSL learners and the global Francophone community.
+In this session, participants will engage in the equity audit process to identify and address gaps, omissions, and the under- and overrepresentation of diverse groups in their current resources, lessons, and activities.
+Designed for instructional leaders, department heads, and teachers of L+ students (including immersion, bilingual, extended, and second/additional language programs), this session will equip participants with the tools and knowledge needed to evaluate how well their programs reflect the diversity of language learners.

-Teacher Tool: Receive sample equity audit tools and skills progression-based program planners (long-range planning tools) that focus on culturally relevant and responsive pedagogy (CRRP).
-These resources will help educators create more inclusive FSL programming, ensuring their lessons better reflect and serve the diverse population of students they teach.
+Teacher Tool: Receive a sample equity audit tool and skills progression-based program planners (long-range planning tools) that focus on culturally relevant and responsive pedagogy (CRRP).
+These resources will help educators create more inclusive L+ programming, ensuring their lessons better reflect and serve the diverse population of students they teach.

 Literacy Centres in the Language Classroom